More taubronar: An African drummer in the archives

 In February 1505 the African drummer devised a masque or dance for the tournament held on Shrove-Tide, called "Fasterins Eve".
 Twelve dancers wore costumes in black and white fabrics, by "the More taubronaris devis".

-A coat was made for the "More taubronar" of camlet fabric woven with black and red threads, with a damask doublet in grey and tanny (purplish brown), and begarried (striped) hose in December 1503.'Begary', DOST/DSL In March 1505 he was given 28 shillings to pay for painting his drum, and was paid 14 shillings on 25 March as a reward with other court musicians.
+A coat was made for the "More taubronar" of camlet fabric woven with black and red threads, with a damask doublet in grey and tanny (purplish brown), and begarried (striped) hose in December 1503.
+In March 1505 he was given 28 shillings to pay for painting his drum, and was paid 14 shillings on 25 March as a reward with other court musicians.
 This payment was grouped by the accountant with the money given to four Italian "schawmeris", players of the woodwind shawm, presumably the Italian minstrels mentioned in 1504.

 In December 1505 he was given clothes made from Bruges satin and tanny fabrics, the same costume as the four Italians.
 Another "taubronar", Ansley, was given a slightly less expensive costume.
 In May 1506 the "More taubronar" was given a yellow coat lined with taffeta.
 This was for a special occasion when the king sailed to the Isle of May, a place of pilgrimage in the Firth of Forth.

 The "More taubronar" was somehow injured in June 1506 at Holyrood.
 The king gave his physician 9 shillings in July, and made another payment in August.
 The accountant called the healer a "leech".
 In March and May 1507 James IV gave 14 shillings to his wife and child.
 The Scots word is "barne", perhaps meaning a baby.
 These payments suggest the African drummer had died.

 In February 1506, James IV gave 28 shillings to a nurse that brought the "Moris barne" to him "to see", which may suggest this child, possibly the drummer's, was an object of exotic interest to the king.

 Extracts from the treasurer's accounts mentioning the musicians at the court of James IV were first published in the 1830s by Robert Pitcairn and William Dauney.
 It has sometimes been suggested that another individual recorded in the same sources, "Peter the More", was the same person, although Peter is not mentioned as a musician.
 In March 1501 "Peter More" was granted a yearly fee of 20 French crowns by privy seal letter.
 Peter the More was sent to France on royal business in May 1501 and left royal service in August 1504.